 - Research the Medicare Advantage plans in your area and choose one that includes the doctors and medications you need.
 Next, contact the insurance company directly to enroll in your plan.

 - Use an independent broker or other third-party help.
 Not all forms of guidance are equal — while a friend or family member may have a great plan for them, the same plan may not work for you.
 Instead, consult with a professional that can take your needs and match them with a plan in your area that will prioritize your health.

-The most popular time to change your Medicare plan for the upcoming year is during Medicare’s Open Enrollment Period (OEP).
-Also known as the Annual Enrollment Period, OEP is held each year from October 15 to December 7.
+The most popular time to change your Medicare plan for the upcoming year is during Medicare’s Annual Enrollment Period (AEP) from October 15 to December 7.
 During this time, you can: